IOC vs Existing Systems

 A VPP turns many distributed assets into a grid-service resource.

-IOC difference: IOC turns ordinary loads into governed nodes before they are worth aggregating.
+IOC difference: IOC turns eligible ordinary loads into governed nodes before they are worth aggregating.

 OpenADR